ivanistheone/website-screenshots-service/README.md

       -it screenshot-docker-img  /bin/bash

-Once inside the container, `cd /webapp` then run `python3 screenshotservice.py`.
+Once inside the container, `cd /webapp` then run `python3 screenshotservice.py` to start the service in developer mode.
+The above command maps the local directory `webapp` to the directory `/webapp` inside the container so you can use your usual dev tools to edit the code.